Warwick-Allen/essays/theological_profile.md

 - **Experience Governed by Scripture**: Religious experience is real and important but must be subordinate to rational understanding of Scripture.
 - **Guarding Against Error**: Subjective feelings untethered from biblical truth lead to heresy.

-**Alignment**: Normative continuationism aligns with Pentecostal, charismatic, and Third Wave movements, and increasingly with younger evangelicals.
-The careful biblical testing and Scripture's supremacy over prophecy aligns with Reformed charismatic theology (e.g., Wayne Grudem, Sam Storms).
-This distinguishes from cessationist Reformed, Baptist, and dispensationalist traditions, and from some Pentecostal traditions that give prophecy near-scriptural authority.
+**Alignment**: The normative continuationism aligns with the Pentecostal, charismatic, and Third Wave movements, and increasingly with younger evangelicals.
+The careful biblical testing and Scripture's supremacy over prophecy aligns with the Reformed charismatic theology (e.g., Wayne Grudem, Sam Storms).
+This distinguishes from the cessationist Reformed, Baptist, and dispensationalist traditions, and from some Pentecostal traditions that give prophecy near-scriptural authority.
 The balance of Word and Spirit represents thoughtful charismatic theology.

 ---